Our Services

 Helpful Resources

-However, proper eye protection, controlled wavelength and power density, and strict adherence to exposure times and device guidelines are essential to avoid retinal stress or heat damage; see below for complete safety considerations and next steps.
+That said, safety is critical: proper eye protection, controlled wavelength and power density, and strict adherence to exposure times and manufacturer guidelines are essential to prevent retinal stress or heat damage.

 Crow's feet—the fine lines that fan out from the corners of your eyes—are a common sign of aging and sun exposure.
 Many people seek gentle, non-invasive treatments to soften these lines without risking vision or eye health.
 One promising option is red light therapy (RLT).
 This article covers what you need to know about red light therapy for crow's feet and eye safety, including how it works, potential risks, and practical tips to protect your eyes.